 Travel media tend to be journalists, writers, and bloggers working within traditional outlets like newspapers, magazines, blogs, and TV.
 These individuals often have a specific assignment from an outlet they are working with; however, they may also visit a region as part of a familiarization trip to learn more and pitch stories to applicable outlets.
 Travel media do not ask for payment in return for the pieces they produce, as they are paid by the outlets that publish their content.
 That being said, covering the cost of their experience or giving them a media rate is the industry norm.

-Content creators and influencers are typically individuals with high follower counts and/or an engaged audience on social media channels, most commonly Instagram and TikTok.
+Content creators typically have high follower counts and/or an engaged audience on social media channels, most commonly Instagram and TikTok.
 They may also have a strong audience through owned channels like their website.
-When working with content creators and influencers, always ask for information on audience demographics and engagement, and samples of work they may have done with similar businesses.
-If their audience doesn't align with your typical customer base, it’s generally not a good idea to move forward with that particular influencer, unless you want to create awareness with the demographics of their audience.
-Both creators and influencers often have additional fees.
+When working with content creators and influencers, always ask for information on audience demographics, engagement, and samples of work they may have done with similar businesses.
+If their audience doesn't align with your typical customer base, it’s generally not a good idea to move forward with that particular creator unless you want to generate awareness with the demographics of their audience.
+Creators often charge content fees in addition to having experience costs covered.

 Be Clear on Your Marketing Goals

-Understanding your customers and online audience is vital before working with media and influencers.
-As outlined above, not all media and influencers are created equal, so ensure you’re getting true value from working together.
+Understanding your customers and online audience is vital before working with media and creators.
+As outlined above, not all media and influencers are created equal, so ensure you get value from working together.

 Before finalizing an agreement, be sure to ask the following questions, at a minimum: